manueltonneau/covid-berts/README.md

 ## Contribution

  This project was inspired by the `covid_bert_base` [model](https://huggingface.co/deepset/covid_bert_base) from Deepset and [discussions](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge/discussion/138250) on potential improvements of this model on Kaggle.
-My contribution is based on two pillars:
+The contribution of this project is based on two pillars:
-- better initialization: we initialize the training with existing BERT versions trained on scientific corpuses, namely [ClinicalBERT](https://github.com/EmilyAlsentzer/clinicalBERT) and [BioBERT](https://github.com/dmis-lab/biobert).
+- better initialization: the training is initialized with existing BERT versions trained on scientific corpuses, namely [ClinicalBERT](https://github.com/EmilyAlsentzer/clinicalBERT) and [BioBERT](https://github.com/dmis-lab/biobert).
-- specialized vocabulary: for one of the two models, we also use a customized vocabulary provided on the [BioBERT repository](https://github.com/dmis-lab/biobert) and use for training [BioBERT-Large v1.1 (+ PubMed 1M)](https://github.com/dmis-lab/biobert)
+- specialized vocabulary: the customized vocabulary provided on the [BioBERT repository](https://github.com/dmis-lab/biobert), used for training [BioBERT-Large v1.1 (+ PubMed 1M)](https://github.com/dmis-lab/biobert), is used to train `biocovid-bert-large-cased`.

 ## Download